heeral-d/BrainControlledWheelchair/README.md

 **Table Of Contents:**
-A) Concept
+- Concept
-B) Technologies Used
+- Technologies Used
-C) Setup
+- Setup
-D) Getting started
+- Getting started
-E) Prerequisites
+- Prerequisites
-F) Hardware used
+- Hardware used
-G) General instructions
+- General instructions

 **Concept:**
 This project is to obtain signals from brain using EEG Headset and provide to Raspberry Pi via Bluetooth interface for controlling motions of wheelchair using Attention Level and Blinking Strength Parameters.